TheVisualHub/DrugHunting/TheRoyalGamble/README.md

 conda activate rgamble_env
 ```

+---

-### ⚙️ Configuration
+## ⚙️ Configuration

+### 🎛️ Main Control

-Customize behavior by editing variables at the top of the script:
+Customize all variables at the top of the script.
+The Full version iontroduces a dedicated DATACLASS for tailored control.

 ```bash
 project_name = "CASINO"